yanxi0830/csc494/domains/cleaning-garbage/README.md

 ## Description

 ##### Initial States
-N books, M clothes, K garbage on the ground, X number of robots
+O organic waste, P paper waste, L plastic waste on the ground, X number of robots

 ##### Actions
 - `pick-up`: robot picks up an object on the ground
-- `put-to-shelf`: robot put an object it's holding to the shelf
+- `put-to-compost-bin`: robot put an object it's holding to the compost bin
-- `put-to-closet`: put object to the closet
+- `put-to-paper-bin`: put object to the paper bin
-- `put-to-trash`: put object to the trash
+- `put-to-plastic-bin`: put object to the plastic bin

 ##### Goal
-There is nothing left on the ground, all books must be on the shelf, all clothes must be in thee closet, and all garbage must be in the trash.
+There is nothing left on the ground, all organic waste in compost, all plastic waste in plastic bin, all paper waste in paper bin